Opentrons/opentrons/analyses-snapshot-testing/README.md

 ## Concepts

-- If working locally the branch you have checked out is the test code and snapshots you are working with.
+- If working locally the branch you have checked out is the test code/snapshots you are working with.
   - In CI this is the `SNAPSHOT_REF`.
 This is the branch or tag of the test code/snapshots that analyses generated will be compared to.
 - The `ANALYSIS_REF` is the branch or tag that you want analyses generated from.